Search

 Abby Wiley

-Abby Wiley begins her fifth year as the women's lacrosse head coach at Wingate University in 2023.
-She is 38-21 through her first four seasons, going 21-6 in SAC play.
-Wiley is 104-76 in her coaching career, winning her 100th career game in the 2022 season.
-Wiley was named the SAC Coach of the Year in 2021 and 2022.
+Abby Wiley begins her seventh year as the women's lacrosse head coach at Wingate University in 2025.
+She is 68-28 through her first six seasons, going 41-7 in SAC play.
+Wiley is 134-83 in her coaching career, winning her 100th career game in the 2022 season.
+Wiley was named the SAC Coach of the Year in 2021, 2022 and 2023.
 She joined Wingate after spending eight seasons at Colorado Mesa.
 Wiley was announced as the head women's lacrosse coach at Wingate University in June of 2018.
+She became an Assistant AD at Wingate in 2024.

 In 2022, Wiley led the Bulldogs to a record-shattering season, going 15-4 overall and 9-1 in league play.
 Wingate advanced to the SAC title game and earned its first-ever bid to the NCAA Tournament.
 The Bulldogs set a record with 15 victories, while also cracking the IWLCA top 25 for the first time in program history.
 The 'Dogs also had their first-ever All-Americans, with Leah Knowles earning second team honors from the IWLCA and third team accolades from USA Lacrosse Magazine.
 Becca Ruiz also picked up honorable mention accolades in 2022.
 Knowles was named the SAC Offensive Player of the Year.